mishalew1/ssh-practice-lab/README.md

 # ssh-practice-lab
-Teaching students how to SSH
+Mini lab to learn how SSH works